davemo88/mynews/README.md

 4. go to a supported news site and read some articles. watch the headlines get swapped out
     - [politico.com](https://www.politico.com/)
     - [foxnews.com](https://www.foxnews.com/)
-      - on fox it does the whole articles now
 6. set a new audience in the extension popup UI
 7. goto 4

 ### next features
 - entire articles instead of just headlines
-  - fox ✅
+  - fox
-  - politico
+  - politico ✅
 - modify target audience in the browser ✅
 - more websites besides politico ✅
 - learn target audience from user behavior